bdarcus/csl-next/README.md

 2. I _hate_ hand authoring `JSON schema`, even in `YAML`.
 3. It's widely supported in the `JS` world, and `JS` widely supported more generally.
 4. Because the [djot](https://djot.net/) reference implementation uses it, I'd like to take advantage of that.
-5. There are two good `EDTF` libraries for date validation and formatting.
+5. There are two good `EDTF` JavaScript libraries for date validation and formatting.
 6. It might be possible to incorporate some code from [citeproc-js](https://github.com/Juris-M/citeproc-js)?

 ### Why `JSON Schema`?
 What happened to `XML`?